phalcon-orphanage/docs/en/reference/volt.rst

         </body>
     </html>

+As partials, the path set to "extends" is a relative path under the current directory for views (i.e app/views/).

 Setting up the Volt Engine
 --------------------------
 Volt can be configured to alter its default behavior, the following example explain how to do that: